EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 1. Use blocking proxy to view cookies,
 2. Check by viewing the cookies of your browser

+7.9 Web pages must provide logout options.On logout servers must clear using session information.After a user close a browser(not by clicking the logout button on a webpage), the server can keep the session only until it times out or immediately and clear the session.

+Test Steps:<br>
+1.Check if logout option is provided for web client.<br>
+2.If browser is closed the session details must have been cleared.This can be checked using if any session details available.

+tag: version v1.1

 ## 8. Security Document

 8.1 All public function interfaces, RESTful interfaces, local function interfaces, command line interfaces, and default usernames and passwords used for identity authentication must be described in the product or application document.